API

 Here $K$ is a length $mn$ vector, representing values per cell.

-.
+Additionally, Dirichlet boundary conditions are imposed on the boundary edges bc (a $N\times 2$ integer matrix), i.e., the $i$-th edge has value pval.
 The ghost node method is used for imposing the Dirichlet boundary condition.
 The other boundaries are no-blow boundaries, i.e., $\frac{\partial T}{\partial n} = 0$.
 The function outputs a length $mn$ vector and $mn\times mn$ matrix $M$.

-Returns both the sparse matrix A
+Returns both the sparse matrix A and the right hand side rhs.

-can also be missing, in which case K
+K can also be missing, in which case K is treated as a all-one vector.

 compute_fvm_tpfa_matrix(K::PyObject, bc::Array{Int64,2}, pval::Union{Array{Float64},PyObject}, m::Int64, n::Int64, h::Float64)

-A differentiable kernel for compute_fvm_tpfa_matrix
+A differentiable kernel for compute_fvm_tpfa_matrix.

 compute_fvm_tpfa_matrix(K::PyObject, m::Int64, n::Int64, h::Float64)

-A differentiable kernel for compute_fvm_tpfa_matrix
+A differentiable kernel for compute_fvm_tpfa_matrix.

-— Functioncompute_fem_mass_matrix(m::Int64, n::Int64, h::Float64)
+compute_fem_mass_matrix(m::Int64, n::Int64, h::Float64)

 Computes the finite element mass matrix